j1c/talks/brain-2023/brain2023-poster.md

 <!-- Box col1 -->
 <div>

-- Aimed to define heritability for populations of connectomes using statistical modelling.
+- Defined heritability for populations of connectomes using causal and statistical modeling.

 </div>
 <div>